 If you want to save some money, you should take the 7 day JR pass (Japan Rail Pass), which allows you to access any JR line in the country.
 Prices start from around $275 USD (as of July 2019).
-This comes handy and worth it especially if you’re planning to visit more than one city and get to know the country a bit more.
+This comes handy and worth it especially if you’re planning to visit Japan and visit more than one city and get to know the country a bit more.

 On the other hand, if you only want to stay in Tokyo you might consider purchasing single tickets: it will probably be more convenient.
 But if you want them, you need to order them online at JRailPass.com, don’t forget!

 Cash vs. Card in Japan

 To continue with the money talk, keep in mind that Japan is still mainly a cash country.

 While major credit cards will work in hotel chains, some restaurants or shops in bigger cities, if you’re willing to see more of Japan, it is recommended to take some cash.
 7- Bank is the one that usually offers the best exchange rates.

 (Editor’s note: I often struggled to find an ATM that accepted my American card, but usually I could find one that dispensed cash at a 7/11, which are everywhere in Japan!)

 We talked about Japan being expensive but it doesn’t necessarily have to be that way.

 For example, there are a lot of pretty cheap ramen, yakitori, and ikazaya spots.
 Izakayas are a place to drink and eat: a mixture of a pub and a cheap restaurant, where you can have a nice and social night!
 1000 Yen meals are possible to find if you search – this is around $8.50 USD.

 Additionally, Japan and Asia in general offer real convenience at convenience stores.